guillaumebrunerie/Chromiarch-OS/README.md

 Chromiarch OS is a way to have both Chrome OS and Arch Linux running simultaneously on a Samsung Chromebook.
 Chromiarch OS consists mainly of this documentation together with some useful scripts.
 A video showing Chromiarch OS will be uploaded soon.

+If you install Chromiarch OS following this guide, your system will look like this:
+When you boot your computer, it will boot Chrome OS normally (except that you will need to press Ctrl + D on boot because of developer mode).
+You will then have Chrome OS’ X server on tty1, Chrome OS’ dev console on tty2 and Arch Linux’ getty on tty3.
+When you login

 Drawbacks
 ---------